-A super satisfying chunky vegetable soup that will give you a hearty hug on a chilly day.
+A super satisfying homemade chunky vegetable soup that is full of goodness.
+This classic soup recipe is (diabetic) carb count free, packed full of nutrients and is sure to give you a hearty hug on a chilly day.

 Soup is one of those brilliant recipes that can use up all those little bits and pieces of leftovers so nothing goes to waste.
 This chunky vegetable soup uses a wide selection of vegetables, but don’t be afraid to change or add anything based on what you have lurking in your fridge.
 It is by experimenting that you will find the flavours and textures you enjoy.